← Back to Sanssouci Palace Tickets

 What else can you see in Potsdam the same day?

-Potsdam rewards a full day.
-The New Palace (Neues Palais), at the far western end of the park, is Frederick's later, larger, more formal palace — built 1763–1769 to impress foreign visitors after the Seven Years' War.
-Cecilienhof, north of Sanssouci, hosted the 1945 Potsdam Conference at which Truman, Stalin, and Attlee drew the post-war map of Europe.
-The Dutch Quarter (Holländisches Viertel) in central Potsdam is a charming district of red-brick houses built for Dutch craftsmen.
-The Einstein Tower on Telegrafenberg is an expressionist astrophysics observatory completed in 1924.
-A Potsdam Welcome Card or Berlin-Potsdam ABC ticket covers all public transport between these sites.
+Potsdam easily absorbs a full day.
+The state-foundation palaces covered by the Day Pass are the headline attractions, but Potsdam has more to offer beyond the foundation's properties.
+Cecilienhof, in the separate Neuer Garten about 4 km north of Sanssouci, hosted the 1945 Potsdam Conference at which Truman, Stalin, and Attlee drew the post-war map of Europe; its interior is currently closed for restoration until 2027, though the park and exterior remain accessible.
+Because it sits in a different park, treat it as a separate visit rather than assuming it's part of your Sanssouci palace day.
+The Dutch Quarter (Holländisches Viertel) in central Potsdam is a charming district of red-brick houses built for Dutch craftsmen — not on the Day Pass but a 15-minute walk from Potsdam Hbf.
+The Einstein Tower on Telegrafenberg is an expressionist astrophysics observatory completed in 1924 — separate ticket, requires a guided-tour booking.
+A Potsdam Welcome Card or Berlin-Potsdam ABC ticket covers public transport between all of these.

 Why book skip-the-line tickets to Sanssouci?